FindMySchool LogoFindMySchool

 Stoneham Park’s admissions picture is competitive in the most common “new school in a new housing area” way: demand is rising as the community grows.
 For its Reception entry route, the school’s results shows 75 applications for 43 offers, and it is classed as oversubscribed.
 That equates to about 1.74 applications per place offered, with first-preference demand also higher than the number of offers.
 In plain terms, a nearby address helps, but it is sensible to apply with a realistic set of backup schools as well.

-Open events for prospective Reception parents for September 2026 entry were scheduled across September to December 2025, with multiple morning slots listed.
-The school also notes that if those open events have completed, families can request a visit.
+Open events for prospective Reception parents change by cycle.
+Check the school's current prospective-parent visit schedule; the school also notes that if listed open events have completed, families can request a visit.

 In-year admissions are also addressed, with the school noting it is growing by year group each year and describing year-group availability and waiting lists at the time of publication.